how much to tip? | 23% or 10% | not customary?

 - Bartenders/Cocktail Waitresses 5-15%

-- Adventure guides (zip-line, rafting, canyoneering etc.) maybe a bit more than a tour guide since they hold your life in their hands…
+- Adventure Guides (zip-line, rafting, canyoneering etc.) maybe a bit more than a tour guide since they hold your life in their hands…

 - Instructors (surf, SUP, kayak, horseback etc.) $10-20 for individual or couple, $5-10 per guest in a group.